Toru Yano: Tag team championship reigns and KOPW (2016–present)

 Yano regained the provisional KOPW Championship, defeating Suzuki in a Dog Cage match.
 In March, Yano entered the New Japan Cup but was defeated in the first round by Taichi, beginning a feud between the two.
 At Hyper Battle, Taichi won the provisional KOPW Championship, defeating Yano in a No-rope ring-out match.
 In July, Yano competed in the A Block of the G1 Climax 32 tournament.
 Yano finished his G1 campaign with just 2 points, finishing bottom of his block thus failing to advance to te semi-finals, winning just one match against Jonah.

+In October, Yano competed in a tournament to crown the inaugural NJPW World Television Champion, defeating Great-O-Khan in the first round, following an interference from The Great Muta.
+In the following round, Yano was defeated by Ren Narita.
+In November, Yano once again teamed with Hiroshi Tanahashi in the World Tag League.
+The duo finished with 8 points, failing to advance to the tournament finals.
+On January 4, 2023 at Wrestle Kingdom 17, Yano participated in the New Japan Rambo, lasting till the final 4, therefore advancing to the deciding four-way the following night.
+The day after at New Year Dash!!, the four-way match was won by Shingo Takagi.

+In March, Yano entered the New Japan Cup, but lost to Mark Davis in the first round.
+Later that year in July, Yano entered the 2023 G1 Climax tournament.
+Yano participated in the D Block, finishing bottom of the block with 4 points.

 Other media

 Yano, along with fellow NJPW wrestlers Hiroshi Tanahashi, Hiroyoshi Tenzan, Kazuchika Okada, Satoshi Kojima and Tetsuya Naito, appears as a member of the gang Justis in the 2016 video game Yakuza 6: The Song of Life.
+He also appears in Kanye West's short film Bully.